FrancoVazza/JULIA/tutorial.md

 -Don't vectorise (unlike many other languages).
 Well written loops are much faster.
 -Use the broadcast “.” syntax → x .= x .+ f.(x) is much faster than x=x+f.(x) [f is a function and x a vector], although they do the same thing, because the first equates ot a element by element loop.

--	Use Optim   (at least try to see if any speedup occurs)
+-	Use Optim   (at least try to see if any speedup occurs - it doesn't always)

--	Use Devectorize  (at least try to see if any speedup occurs)
+-	Use Devectorize  (at least try to see if any speedup occurs - it doesn't always)

 - place @inbounds in front of loops where you are sure all indices are not exceeding the limits → it makes the compiler skipping this check;
 - use @simd before (indipendent) loops,
 - use @fastmath in front of operations (but always check for mathematical consistenty of results as this involves approximations)
+- use @views to work with slices or chunks of data, i.e. data[:,:,i] = data[:,:,i]+...
-- don't use temporary arrays
+- limit the usage and creation of temporary arrays